TheRogerDodger/Portfolio/index.md

 </details>

-The main code block of the program doesnt look like much but gets a lot done in presenting the information to the user.
+The main code block of the program doesn't look like much but gets a lot done in presenting the information to the user.

 <details>
   <summary>View code</summary>